xnuinside/simple-ddl-parser/README.md

 ### How does it work?
 Parser tested on different DDLs mostly for PostgreSQL & Hive.
-But idea to support as much as possible DDL dialects (AWS Redshift, Oracle, Hive, MsSQL, etc.).
+But idea to support as much as possible DDL dialects (AWS Redshift, Oracle, Hive, MsSQL, BigQuery etc.).
 You can check dialects sections after `Supported Statements` section to get more information that statements from dialects already supported by parser.

 ### Feel free to open Issue with DDL sample
 **If you need some statement, that not supported by parser yet**: please provide DDL example & information about that is it SQL dialect or DB.